top of page

 More -

-Annie made a couple of numerical examples to illustrate her theory.
-If you understand graphs, you should see from the figures at the link (left) what her theory implies.
+Annie made a couple of numerical examples to illustrate her model.
+If you understand graphs, you should see from the figures at the blue link (left) what her theory implies.
 She could be wrong.
-She hopes you will consider the matter for yourself.
+She hopes you will think for yourself.

 bottom of page